victorchanglee/SpinVibe/paper.md

 package can be used to generate the input data, provided that the relevant quantities are extracted and saved in this format.

-# First principles spin-phonon coupling {#first-principles-spin-phonon-coupling .unnumbered}
+# First principles spin-phonon coupling

 Our code implements the theoretical framework developed by Lunghi and Sanvito[@Lunghi2020; @lunghi2022; @Lunghi2023], where in the